 - skin cancer prevention.

 Sauerkraut is a rich source of probiotics.
-Numerous probiotic strains are helpful for acne, including those found in sauerkraut [R].
+Numerous probiotic strains are helpful for acne, including those found in sauerkraut.

 14. Sauerkraut Benefits the Immune System

 Experts in the field of immunity are very intrigued by fermented foods like sauerkraut.
-The benefits of probiotic immunity even extends to our metabolism of calcium and bone health [R].
+The benefits of probiotic immunity even extend to our metabolism of calcium and bone health.

 Tip: Maybe we should have done what our grandparents did all along; ferment our foods.

-Making sauerkraut part of your daily routine is also undoubtedly good for your heart.
-Heart disease is related to altered gut bacteria in new research over the last few years [R].
+Making sauerkraut part of your daily routine is also likely good for your heart.
+Heart disease is related to altered gut bacteria according to new research over the last few years.

-A clinical study found that supplemental probiotics, that are found also in sauerkraut, improved glucose control, HDL-cholesterol, cholesterol ratios, and reduced inflammation markers in the body of people who have coronary heart disease and diabetes [R].
+A clinical study found that supplemental probiotics, which are found in sauerkraut, improve glucose control, HDL-cholesterol, and cholesterol ratios, and reduced inflammation markers in the body of people who have coronary heart disease and diabetes.

-Our immune system dictates a lot about the health of the artery wall and how plaque builds up!
+Our gut-derived immune system may dictate a lot about the health of the artery wall and how plaque builds up.

 Probiotic foods like sauerkraut are beneficial to joint health because they can help reduce inflammation in the body.
 Joint diseases are often linked to abnormal gut health too.
 This is where sauerkraut can support both bone and joint health.

-Kimchi and sauerkraut both show promise for helping people reduce their waistlines as shown in clinical studies [R].
-Sauerkraut benefits weight loss because it:
+Kimchi and sauerkraut both show promise in helping people reduce their waistlines as shown in clinical studies.
+Sauerkraut benefits weight loss because it helps:

 - Improve satisfaction from eating